The Physical Limit of Neural Hypoxia Detection in the Black Sea from Satellite Observations

 We assess the impact of surface observations $y$ on state estimation by comparing ensembles of estimates $x \sim p_{\theta}(x|y, d)$ against $x \sim p_{\theta}(x|d)$.
 We use the spread-skill ratio to quantify whether constraining to surface observations improves estimation accuracy across all depths, only at certain depths, or provides no additional benefit.
 Results are in Fig.~\ref{fig-main-ssr}.

 First, we observe that surface observations reduce estimation error ($1$st and $2$nd rows) for all variables in both winter and summer, whether observed or unobserved (oxygen).
 For observed variables, the reduction is significant, whereas for oxygen, the improvement is modest overall but most pronounced in summer.
-For all emulated variables, this improvement only holds within the mixing layer.
+For all emulated variables, this improvement only holds within the mixed layer.
 Once its maximum extension depth is reached (somewhere in the horizontal grey region), both error curves start to align.
 This means that below this depth, our state estimates are as good as if we did not use any surface information.
-This depth limitation is consistent with the physical expectation that surface conditions directly constrain only the well-mixed upper layer.
+This depth limitation is consistent with the physical expectation that surface conditions directly constrain mainly the well-mixed upper layer.
 For the spread ($3$rd and $4$th rows), surface observations reduce ensemble spread, reflecting increased certainty about the state.
 Finally, for the spread-skill ratios ($5$th and $6$th rows), they remain between $0.5$ and $1$ throughout the whole depth column, indicating that all ensembles are over-confident.
 Many factors may contribute to this over-confidence.
-Among them, a too-narrow prior approximation and the diagonal $\Sigma_{S}$ approximation (Eq.~\ref{eq-main-observation-process-approximation}), which treats spatially correlated observations as independent, both reduce posterior spread.
+Among them, a too-narrow prior approximation and the diagonal $\Sigma_{S}$ approximation (Eq.~\ref{eq-main-observation-process-approximation}), which treats spatially correlated observations as independent, both can reduce posterior spread.